seathasky/FF14-MAC_ModSupport/README.md

 We will not support this mod in the Issue tracker at all, so please dont ask.
 Use at your own risk :)</h6></div>

 ------------------------------------------------------------------------------------------------------------
-STEP 7: (optional) - Using your FF14 Windows license on Mac or Windows Steaam account:
+STEP 7: (optional) - Using your FF14 Windows license on Mac or Windows Steam account:
 ------------------------------------------------------------------------------------------------------------

  <div align="center"><h6>If you want to use a FF14 windows license instead, make sure you patched for it.